 Total cash compensation is divided into a base salary portion and a bonus incentive portion.
 Base salary is established based on peer group and is adjusted based on individual performance and experience.
 The Committee targets total cash compensation at the peer group median of comparable Irish companies and peer CRO companies, adjusted upward or downward based on individual performance and experience.
-The Committee targets the percentage of the executive's compensation that should be tied to the Company's performance.
+The Committee believes that the higher the executive's level of responsibility within the Company, the greater the percentage of the executive's compensation that should be tied to the Company's performance.
 Target bonus incentive for executive officers is up to 80% of base salary.

 The Company's executives are eligible to receive equity incentives, including stock options and restricted share units, granted under the Company's equity incentive plans.
 If executives receive equity incentive grants, they are normally approved annually at the first regularly scheduled meeting of the Committee in the fiscal year and awarded at the closing price on the second full day following the release of the Company's prior year results.
 Newly hired executives may receive sign-on grants, if approved by the Committee.
 In addition, the Committee may, in its discretion, issue additional equity incentive awards to executives if the Committee determines such awards are necessary to ensure appropriate incentives are in place.
 The number of equity awards granted to each participant is determined primarily based on an award range determined by the Committee at the start of each year.
-The extent of existing options is not generally considered in granting equity awards, except that the Company occasionally grants an initial round of equity incentive awards, in the form of share options, to executive officers in its fiscal years ended December 31, 2009 and December 31, 2010.
+The extent of existing options is not generally considered in granting equity awards, except that the Company occasionally grants an initial round of equity awards to newly recruited executives to provide them a stake in the Company's success from the commencement of their employment.
+The Company granted equity incentive awards, in the form of share options, to executive officers in its fiscal years ended December 31, 2009 and December 31, 2010.
 All executive officers are eligible to participate in a defined contribution pension plan.
 The Company's contributions are generally a fixed percentage of their annual compensation, supplementing contributions by the executive.
 The Company has the discretion to make additional contributions if deemed appropriate by the Committee.
 Contributions to this plan are recorded as an expense in the Statement of Operations.